Personal injury for self-employed workers and entrepreneurs: loss of income and compensation

 Choose a location

-• the loss of assignments and turnover,
+• the loss of assignments and revenue,

-• staff that need to be paid,
+• employees who need to be paid,

-• Fixed costs – such as office rent, leased cars, insurance, and subscriptions.
+• Fixed costs – such as office rent, leased cars, insurance and subscriptions.

 How is loss of income calculated?